 Differences Between Lithographs and Prints

 Generally speaking, both lithography and printing accomplish the same purpose: they create multiple identical copies of an artist’s work.
 However, this is where the similarities between these two methods end.
-While printing uses mechanical devicesOpens in a new tab. and an efficient process to create identical copies, lithography requires a more delicate process.
+While printing uses mechanical devices and an efficient process to create identical copies, lithography requires a more delicate process.

-Prints use a carved piece of woodOpens in a new tab., metal, or stone to print an artwork into pieces of paper.
+Prints use a carved piece of wood, metal, or stone to print an artwork into pieces of paper.
 The process can be made using machines, reproducing identical copies every time.
 Printing enables you to make an unlimited number of copies.

 Lithography requires the artists to create the artwork on a sheet of limestone or a piece of a particular metal using crayons or other vegan alternatives that contain a certain amount of grease.
 The sheet is then covered with a little bit of water and then a layer of ink.